Psilocybin Benefits: What Science & Experience Reveal

 → Psilocybin Dosing in Oregon: Everything You Need to Know

-While each of these factors plays an important role, your relationship with your facilitator is the foundation for a safe and transformative experience.
+While each of these factors plays an important role, your relationship with your facilitator is the foundation of a safe and transformative experience.

 Much of psilocybin’s benefit comes from this relationship.
-You want to feel safe, comfortable, and deeply trust your facilitator before journey day.
+You should feel safe and comfortable with, and deeply trust your facilitator before journey day.
 It’s best to approach this process by slowing down, being mindful, and setting clear intentions.
-A lot of this hinges on the preparation and integration work done with your facilitator and support team, such as a wellness coach or therapist.
+Adequate preparation and integration work, done with your facilitator and support team, such as a wellness coach or therapist, is essential for the best outcomes.

 This journey is also a spiritual process.
 I often tell my clients that the moment you decide to work with this medicine, the mushrooms start working with you — and they’re often amazed at how the mushrooms guide and support them throughout.